 Computer Science (Certificate)

 Students whose preparation in Computer Science is insufficient for admission to the Master's program should consider seeking the Undergraduate Certificate.
 The Undergraduate Certificate is also intended for students who are mainly interested in computer applications, or in a certificate program instead of receiving a Bachelor’s degree in Computer Science.
 If the student is already matriculated at UMass Boston, the Undergraduate Certificate is used in place of a minor or program of study in Computer Science.
-Because of the prerequisite structure of the courses it may take up to three years to complete the Major Certificate (the exact time will of course depend on the student's background), and it may not be possible to do course work full-time.
+Because of the prerequisite structure of the courses it may take two years to complete the Certificate (the exact time will of course depend on the student's background), and it may not be possible to do course work full-time.
 In particular, the listed mathematics requirements begin with calculus.
 However, many students may need a review of high school algebra.
 On the other hand, students who enter this program with previous mathematics or computer programming experience will be given appropriate credit.

 - All five of CS110 (or CS114L/CS115L), CS210, Math140, CS240, CS310

-• One of CS260, CS341, or Computer Science elective
+- CS341 or Computer Science elective

 - One application elective